 Prize specific conditions of entry

-This prize is only open to individual scientists working in organisations that include but are not limited to scientific research institutes, companies or universities.
+This prize is open to individual scientists only.
+Entrants must be practicing scientists, working in organisations that include but are not limited to research institutes, companies or universities.

-Activity entered for this prize must have been undertaken no more than two (2) years prior to the Entry Deadline.
+Activity entered for this prize must have been undertaken within two years of the Entry Deadline.

 The activity entered or nominated for this prize may not be entered or nominated for another Australian Museum Eureka Prize in the same year.